 Get the right travel insurance for Egypt with our partner, theidol.com

-Travel insurance providers often cover Egypt under Europe.
+Travel insurance policy providers often cover Egypt under Europe.

 Make sure Egypt’s included on the list of countries before buying a European policy - if it isn’t then you’ll need a worldwide policy.
 There are worldwide policies that exclude the US which work out cheaper.